AIG CEO apologizes for comments equating bonus criticism and lynching

-NEW YORK (Reuters) - The head of insurer American International Group (AIG.N) apologized for a “poor choice of words” on Tuesday after coming under fire for equating criticism of banker bonuses with the lynching of African-Americans in the Deep South.
+NEW YORK, Sept 24 (Reuters) - The head of insurer American International Group apologized for a “poor choice of words” on Tuesday after coming under fire for equating criticism of banker bonuses with the lynching of African-Americans in the Deep South.

 His words provoked a sharp reaction.